Sage-Bionetworks/Agora/README.md

  │   ├──webpack.server.js             * server Webpack config
  │   └──webpack.test.js               * testing Webpack config
  │
+ ├──scripts/
+ │   ├──get-data-aws.sh               * shell script to download the data using amazon credentials from the bastian │   ├──get-data-local-aws.sh         * shell script to download the data using amazon credentials locally │   ├──get-data-local.sh             * shell script to download the data locally using Synapse credentials │   ├──set-agora-version.sh          * shell script to set the Agora version based on the remote branch latest commit SHA id │   └──start-mongo.sh                * shell script to start the MongoDB │
  ├──src/                              * source files that will be compiled to javascript
  |   ├──main.browser.ts               * entry file for browser environment
  │   │